Chapter 13 : Two-Way Street

 Most eyes in the bullpen were locked on the argument, and with a mixture of apprehension and pure, burning rage, Tanith went to hover in the doorway.
 Both men inside were stood, but though Vaughn had his build on his side to dominate his lanky opponent, he still had to crane his neck to meet the frustrated gaze of Tobias Grey.

 Tobias didn't notice her, but Vaughn did - his gaze flickered only briefly over, his expression not giving much away before his eyes locked on Tobias.
 'My people go out there and fight criminals, dark wizards.
-They sacrifice every hour God sends, they sacrifice their health and in some cases they sacrifice their lives
+They sacrifice every hour God sends, they sacrifice their health and in some cases they sacrifice their lives.
+They do this to keep the public safe.
+If the public will turn against us because one of us doesn't fucking coddle them, then fuck the public.'

 'Actually, I said they didn't have the right to even do that,' said Tanith, voice dangerously mild, and both men spun to face her.
 'Sorry for interrupting, Boss.
 I hate being misquoted.'